-The CCPu sets out the transport context around the current situation resulting from COVID19 and the opportunities to make the most out of potential longer-term changes in behaviour, including home working and more activity within local neighbourhoods, to reduce the need to travel and shift journeys to more sustainable means.

-The CCPu sets out four outcomes for roads transport that are particularly relevant to the RTS:
+The CCPu sets out the transport context around the current situation resulting from COVID19 and the opportunities to make the most out of potential longerterm changes in behaviour, including home working and more activity within local neighbourhoods, to reduce the need to travel and shift journeys to more sustainable means.
+The CCPu sets out four outcomes for roads transport that are particularly relevant to the RTS as outlined in Figure 2.